School Contact Information:

 If it snows heavily during the school day we will stay open until the end of the school day.

 Critical Incident Management Plan

-In this section you will find the Critical Incident Management Plan (Website Critical Incident Policy and Management Plan 2020-2021 @ OCTOBER 2020)
+In the ‘Business Continuity Documents’ section you will find the Critical Incident Management Plan.

 Why do we need a Critical Incident Management Plan?